NaluCFD/Nalu/docs/source/verification/verification.rst

 option, or 2) to use the standard open boundary condition in which the buoyancy term uses a local time-averaged reference value, rather than a single reference value.

-We test these open boundary condition options on a simplified stratfied flow through a channel with slip walls.
+We test these open boundary condition options on a simplified stratified flow through a channel with slip walls.
 The flow entering the domain is non-turbulent and uniformly 8 m/s.
 The temperature linearly varies from 300 K to 310 K from the bottom to top of the channel with compatible, opposite-sign heat flux on the two walls to maintain this profile.
 The Boussinesq buoyancy option is used, and the density is set constant to 1.17804 kg/m :math:`^3`.
 This density is